Pardee RAND Commencement

 Diane Baldwin/RAND Corporation

-Every two years, alumni reunite on the Pardee RAND campus to celebrate the latest group of graduates.
-This past June 16, Pardee RAND awarded 31 doctoral degrees in policy analysis and 32 master's degrees at its 2018 Commencement ceremony.
+At its 2018 Commencement ceremony, Pardee RAND awarded 31 doctoral degrees in policy analysis and 32 master's degrees.
 More than 230 people attended the ceremony, and a total of 44 alumni (including our latest grads) participated in the weekend's events.
 It was terrific seeing the extended Pardee RAND community come together to honor our most recent graduates.
 Visit the 2018 Commencement page to learn more about last Commencement Weekend's events.